 Howard Dvorkin CPA answers…

-Some readers might wonder, “What happens if I stop paying my credit cards?”
-It’s not as uncommon as you might think.
+Your situation is not as uncommon as you might think.
 I’ve seen this same situation many times during the past 20 years., where someone gets fed up and just decides to stop paying.
 It usually happens like this…

 You fall a little behind on your bills, but you’re still in control (or so you think).
 Then a catastrophe happens: You’re laid off, you suffer a debilitating illness, you get divorced, or a family member suffers one of these fates.

-You run up your credit card bills to get you through the tough times, and because you’re so preoccupied with these major life emergencies, you put those bills on the back burner.
+You run up big credit card balances to get you through the tough times, and because you’re so preoccupied with these major life emergencies, you put those bills on the back burner.
 Only when the threatening phone calls from debt collectors begin do you consider what to do next.

-I’m pretty sure this sounds familiar, Vanessa, but even if doesn’t exactly describe your situation, the results are the same either way: You have a problem that you ignored, and now you don’t know where to start.
+I’m pretty sure this sounds familiar, Vanessa, but even if doesn’t exactly describe your situation, the results are the same either way.
+You have a problem that you’ve ignored, and now you don’t know where to start.

 The good news is: You can dig your way out, and it’s not as hard as you think.